argonne-lcf/ai-testbed-userdocs/docs/cerebras/Job-Queuing-and-Submission.md

 **`csrun_wse`** is used to run a job on both the wafer scale engine and one or more worker nodes.

 Your job will be blocked until there are available resources.<br>
-Scheduling is in simple job request order.
+Scheduling is in first in, first out (FIFO) order.
 ```bash
 # csrun_cpu [--help] [--alloc_node] [--mount_dirs] command_to_execute
 csrun_cpu --help